kaua-pt/kaua-pt/README.md

-- Hello , My name is Kauã Vinícius and i'm a Software Engineer
-- I'm currently studying on UnB
-- I'm currently learning about: JavaScript, Python and Node
-- Instagram : @kauaponte

 ### Hello , My name is Kauã Vinícius and i'm a Software Engineer from University of Brasilia

 I'm currently learning about: Dart, Web development, OOP and Data Structure